Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 6.5  Wait for the newly installed system to boot normally.
 Login as root.

-If you get a type of `rpool does not exist` message, you can try add `rootdelay=10` to the kernel parameters.
+If you get a type of `rpool does not exist` message, you can try adding `rootdelay=10` to the kernel parameters.

 6.6  Create a user account: